 The course focuses on how you can develop the mental health and wellbeing across the whole school climate to the benefit of staff, parents and pupils.
 The role is suited to someone who will be able to inspire others to join them on this journey.

-Course dates and format
+Course format and cost

 Other training courses available